Sermon: The Prayers of Jesus

 They go through the body and they show just how wonderful the human body is, and behind all this is the wonder of God's creation of man.
 He writes for Christianity Today, and I just happened to run across this when I was doing a search for something else on the Internet.
 He called this article "The Prayers of Jesus," which is also what I titled this sermon.
 He quickly went through some of what Jesus prayed for, and I thought it was interesting and worth repeating to you because he brought out some things about how the Father responded to Christ's own prayers that I thought was kind of intriguing.

-The first one we are going to go to is one that doesn't tell us what Jesus actually said, but I think we can assume a few things about it.
+The first one we are going to go to is one that does not tell us what Jesus actually said, but I think we can assume a few things about it.

 Luke 6:12 Now it came to pass in those days that He went out to the mountain to pray, and continued all night in prayer to God.